DaniilAlpha/11apes/README.md

 # pdp11emu

-This is a somewhat simple multithreaded pdp11 emulator written in C for POSIX-compatible systems.
-Currently in active development.
-It is almost 100% accurate, except some rare error cases and timing stuff.
+This is a somewhat simple multithreaded PDP-11 emulator written in C for POSIX-compatible systems.
+Currently in development.
+It is almost 100% accurate, except some potential bugs and timing stuff.

 ## Run the project yourself

-It cannot do much yet.
-There is a teletype unit implemented, but i'm not sure if it's working correctly.
-On the other hand, papertape reader works, and is able to load paper tape programs such as Absolute Loader or BASIC-11.
-There is no proper UI at this point, so eveyrthing is done though the Operator's Console and `tail`ing the files, so it may seem a bit laggy.
+It can do only a part of what some of the originals PDP-11s could, especially late ones.
+The only peripherals are a teletype and a papertape reader, although new ones can be implemented easily.
+I am able to run BASIC-11 and `PRINT "HELLO WORLD"` with it, but for some reason neither input nor variables work correclty.
+There is no proper UI at this point, so eveyrthing is done though the Operator's Console and `tail`ing files, so it may seem a bit inconsistent.

-You can try runnint the BASIC, but i believe there is a bug in teletype implementation, so it may not work as expected.

 To run the project follow these simple steps: